frustberg/Intelligent-Task-Management-System-with-AI-Powered-Insights/README.md

-# AI-Powered Smart Task Management & Analytics Platform
+# Intelligent Task Management System with AI-Powered Insights

 ## Overview
 A backend microservices platform for managing tasks and projects with a smart AI add-on for predicting task priorities and deadlines.
 Includes analytics to provide insights on user productivity and task trends.